Poor Devil (1973 film)

 Poor Devil (1973) is an NBC television film that served as an unsold pilot of a comedy series.
 The film was first broadcast on NBC on February 14, 1973.

 Sammy Davis Jr. starred as "Sammy", a demon from Hell who desires a promotion from working in the furnace room.
 Lucifer, played by horror veteran Christopher Lee, tells Sammy that he must first convince a San Francisco accountant named Burnett J. Emerson (Jack Klugman) to sell his soul.
-The film also starred Adam West.
+The film also starred Adam West, Madlyn Rhue and Byron Webster.

 Synopsis

-Sammy, a demon in desperate need of a promotion, uses the scanners in Hell - the place looks like Mission Control in Houston - to watch as Burnett (Klugman) makes an inept attempt to rob the safe in the department store where he works.
+Sammy, a demon in desperate need of a promotion, uses the scanners in Hell—the place looks like Mission Control in Houston—to watch as Burnett (Klugman) makes an inept attempt to rob the safe in the department store where he works.
 Sammy decides Burnett is prime pickings to be recruited for Hell.
 The Devil gives Sammy a chance, but warns that if he fails he'll be shoveling coal in the furnace room for 1,000 years!
 He appears to Burnett later that night, literally zapping into his bed next to him, and makes his pitch: seven years of anything he wants in exchange for his soul.
 At first, Burnett doesn't believe him, but eventually does, and signs the contract.
 His first wish is for Sammy to steal everything in the department store where he works in one night.
 This presents a problem for Sammy as his powers are quite limited.
 He calls a meeting of damned souls in a conference room in Hell and gets ideas from the likes of Al Capone and Blackbeard.
 That night he drugs the security guard and then his fellow demons clean out the store.
 As he and Burnett are walking through the store they stop at a jewelry counter and Sammy puts a nice new watch on Burnett's wrist.
-He also sees someone he knows helping with the robbery - his father-in-law!
+He also sees someone he knows helping with the robbery—his father-in-law!
 He says to Burnett, "I won't tell if you won't."